hakaru-dev/hakaru/docs/intro/probprog.md

 Probablilistic programming is a software-driven method for creating and testing probabilistic models and distributions to automate parts of the model testing process.
 It provides a means for writing programs which describe probabilistic models and distributions such that they can be used to make probabilistic inferences.
 For example, the
 Hakaru program \(poisson(5)\) represents the Poisson distribution with a rate of five.
-A Probabilistic Programming Language (PPL) is a computer language designed to describe probabalistic models and distributions such that probabilistic inferences can be made programmatically.
+A Probabilistic Programming Language (PPL) is a computer language designed to describe probabalistic models and distributions such that probabilistic inferences can be made programmatically[^1].
 Hakaru is an example of a PPL.

 Why do we need a programming language for describing probability distributions?
 Consider a machine learning problem.
 A typical workflow for this type of design is, when presented with a problem, to design an inference algorithm for a specific probabilistic distribution and query.
 The development of a distribution, query, and inference